piddubny-mykyta/accounting-notebook/README.md

 # Environment requirements

-System should have node and npm installed.
+System should have node (version 11 or higher) and npm installed.

 # Launch Server